HL7/uv-lab-rep-ig/input/pagecontent/scenarios.md

 #### Preliminary Laboratory Report

 * In some cases, a laboratory might **release a laboratory report** which is either **verified results that are known to change over time.**.
-* This usually occurs for specific methods that require a long performance period, like cultures of slow growing organisms, but intermediate verified results need to be communicated to report recipients due to specific organizational and/or process rules (e.g. culture and susceptibility testing for mycobacterium tuberculosis (MTB))
+* This usually occurs for specific methods that require a long performance period, like cultures of slow growing organisms, but intermediate verified results need to be communicated to report recipients due to specific organizational and/or process rules (e.g. culture and susceptibility testing for Mycobacterium tuberculosis (MTB))

 In such cases:
 * the report status should be set to "preliminary".